Conquest-Reforged/Indev/.github/ISSUE_TEMPLATE/terraforged-bug-report.md

 ---
 name: "[TerraForged] Bug Report"
 about: This template is for bugs within the TerraForged mod itself.
 If you are experiencing compatibility issues between TerraForged and other mods please use our "Compatibility Report" template.
 title: ''
-labels: TerraForged, Bug
+labels: Bug, TerraForged
 assignees: dags-, HIPPOKLEIDES

 ---